Auto repair business burns

 League said several cars parked outside also were damaged.

-The cause war under investigation Wednesday night but League said the fire likely started from a vehicle being repaired inside the garage area.
+The cause was under investigation Wednesday night but League said the fire likely started from a vehicle being repaired inside the garage area.

 Portions of westbound U.S. 78 were closed.